balderdashy/sails-docs/concepts/ActionsAndControllers/RoutingToActions.md

 # Routing to Actions

 By default, Sails will create a [blueprint action route](http://sailsjs.org/documentation/reference/blueprint-api) for each action, so that a `GET` request to `/:actionIdentity` will trigger the action.
-For example, an action saved as `api/controllers/user/sign-up` would be bound to a `/user/sign-up` route.
+For example, a `signup` action saved in `api/controllers/UserController.js` or `api/controllers/user/signup.js` would be bound to a `/user/signup` route.
 See the [blueprints documentation](http://sailsjs.org/documentation/reference/blueprint-api) for more information about Sails&rsquo; automatic route binding.

 Besides the default routing, Sails allows you to manually bind routes to actions using the [`config/routes.js`](http://sailsjs.org/documentation/concepts/Routes) file.
 Some examples of when you might want to use explicit routes are: